Taken by Jack Lord

 Even though Marie was serious about cuisine, she said she did not like the cold, sterile kitchens usually associated with the culinary arts.
 Her kitchen in Kahala featured stainless steel appliances; cabinets the color of pumpkins; and a kappa shell vinyl floor.
 She kept potatoes in a wire basket, feeling that exposure improved the quality of potatoes.
 She had an aluminum cart on which she placed the serving platters and rolled the cart into the adjoining dining room to serve dinner ("Jack Lord: The Hyphenated Man; The Cop Who Cares" in Honolulu Magazine.
 October 1970.).

-recipes and all kinds of information about food.
-For example, she doesn't just
+and all kinds of information about food.
+For example, she doesn't just have one

 ~ Jack Lord